lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_modules.rst

 Instructions of defining design parameters:

-* port: two types of ports (input and output) should be defined.
+* **port:** two types of ports (input and output) should be defined.
 If the user provides a user-defined SPICE netlist, the bandwidth of ports should be defined to the same as the SPICE netlist.

 Routing Wire Segments
 ---------------------

-FPGA-SPICE provides two types of SPICE models for the wire segments in FPGA architecture.
-One type is called wire, which targets the local wires inside the logic blocks.
-The wire has one input and one output, directly connecting the output of a driver and the input of the downsteam unit, respectively
+FPGA-SPICE provides two types of SPICE models for the wire segments in FPGA architecture:

+	* One type is called **wire**, which targets the local wires inside the logic blocks.
+The wire has one input and one output, directly connecting the output of a driver and the input of the downstream unit, respectively
-The other type is called chan_wire, especially targeting the channel wires.
+	* The other type is called **chan_wire**, especially targeting the channel wires.
 The channel wires have one input and two outputs, one of which is connected to the inputs of Connection Boxes while the other is connected to the inputs of Switch Boxes.
 Two outputs are created because from the view of layout, the inputs of Connection Boxes are typically connected to the middle point of channel wires, which has less parasitic resistances and capacitances than connected to the ending point.

 .. code-block:: xml